The Public Compute Commons Becomes AI Governance

 The Operations Center solicitation describes secure environments for sensitive data as part of the pilot's demonstration work.
 NSF's NAIRR public page says NAIRR Secure is led by the National Institutes of Health and the Department of Energy and explores privacy- and security-preserving infrastructure for research areas using high-quality controlled-access data.

 This is where public compute becomes more than access policy.
 It becomes an alternative to the lazy bargain in which sensitive public data is either locked away from useful analysis or handed to vendors under opaque terms.
-A well-governed secure compute environment can support research while preserving auditability, access controls, data minimization, logging, and institutional accountability.
+A well-governed secure compute environment can support research while preserving auditability, access controls, data minimization, logging, institutional accountability, and research reproducibility.

 The earlier essay The State Rents Its Mind warned about public agencies becoming dependent on vendors for core cognitive infrastructure.
 Secure public compute is one countermeasure.
 It gives public institutions a place to test, evaluate, and build with sensitive data under rules that belong to the institution, not only to the vendor.